yrhooke/exhibit/README.md

 - [ ] support image upload
 - [ ] change architecture to cookiecutter
 - [ ] add user login for views

+thoughts:

+what do I want to see?
+I want:
+1. for each model a list view and a detail (form view) - with links
+2. on submit of form model creates or updates
+3. see options with multiselect for foreign keys